Inverted nipple surgery, also known as inverted

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-This is a condition in which the nipple is pulled and pointing inward into the breast, instead of pointing outward, away from the breast.
+This is a condition in which the nipple is pulled and pointing inward into the breast, instead of pointing outward, away from the chest.
 This condition is also known as nipple retraction or nipple inversion.
-Nipple inversion can be caused by trauma, disease or it may be present at birth.
-It’s actually quite common, with around ten to twenty percent of women from all around the world suffering from it, to some degree.
+This may be caused by trauma, disease or congenital.
+An inverted nipple can occur on one or both breasts and it's estimated that 9 to 10 percent of women have at least one inverted nipple.

 Inverted nipple surgery is usually performed for three main reasons: